 Greehey Scholar Sarah Ann Cantu (B.B.A. ’15), shares her experience volunteering for Habitat for Humanity and VITA as a Greehey Scholar.

-In the Goelz Speaker Series, nationally known entrepreneurs and senior level executives give an autobiographical presentation as well as answer questions from and interact with attendees of the lecture.
+During the Goelz Speaker Series, nationally known entrepreneurs and senior level executives give an autobiographical presentation as well as answer questions from and interact with attendees of the lecture.

 The Forum on Entrepreneurship Breakfast Series is another opportunity for students to interact with business executives.
 Four breakfast meetings throughout the year feature prominent entrepreneurs who share experiences and insight with students, other business leaders, and community members.

-The Greehey Scholars Program brings together diverse minds that create a rich academic and cultural environment, thanks to the accessibility of the program’s application process.
+The Greehey Scholars Program brings together diverse minds that create a rich academic and cultural environment thanks to the accessibility of the program’s application process.
 Students from all over Texas, the U.S. and the world have chosen St. Mary’s University as their collegiate home, each bringing something unique to the program.

 Greehey Scholar Orientation